How do I inform Belmont I wish to accept the offer of admission?

 If you are awarded a School of Music scholarship, you will receive an award letter in the mail along with a certificate which must be signed and returned to the School of Music no later than May 1.

-Towering Traditions is a two-part orientation which introduces you and other new students to Belmont and prepares you to succeed during your years at Belmont.
+Our two-part orientation introduces you and other new students to Belmont and prepares you to succeed during your years at Belmont.

 Welcome Week occurs just prior to the beginning of the Fall semester.

-All new Belmont freshmen and transfer students should plan to attend both sessions of Towering Traditions.
+All new Belmont freshmen and transfer students should plan to attend both sessions of June/August Orientation.

-Is it important that I attend Foundations during the summer?
+Is it important that I attend June Orientation during the summer?

 It's VERY important that you attend this program.
 During this two-day summer event, you'll get to know new and returning Belmont students and Belmont faculty, become better acquainted with campus and academic life, learn more about what it means to major in music, and meet with a music advisor.
 By the time you leave, you will have registered for your first semester classes!

-Will I take music placement tests during Foundations?
+Will I take music placement tests during June Orientation?

 Yes.
-During Foundations, you will take placement tests in Music Theory, Aural Skils and piano.
+During June Orientation, you will take placement tests in Music Theory, Aural Skils and piano.
 You and a music advisor will use the results of these music placement tests to plan and register for your fall schedule.

 The placement tests really aren't about passing or failing.
 They help determine where you should begin your study in Music Theory, Aural Skills and secondary piano.
 Our goal is for you to be successful in your first-semester classes in the Belmont School of Music, so we want to make sure you are placed in classes that are best for you.